 - Searching for qualified partners and individuals.

-- Indirectly: We obtain personally identifiable data indirectly about individuals from a variety of sources, including our clients or business partners.
-Some of the ways we indirectly gather personal data is:
+- Indirectly: We indirectly obtain personally identifiable data about individuals from a variety of sources, including our clients and business partners.
+Some of the indirectly ways we use to gather personal data are as follows:

 - Public sources – Personal data may be obtained from public registers such as news articles, commercial registers and records, sanctions lists, and internet searches.

-- Social and professional networking sites – If you register or login to our websites or services using social media (e.g., LinkedIn, Google, or Twitter) to authenticate your identity and connect your social media login information with us, we will collect information or content needed for the registration or login that you permitted your social media provider to share with us.
-That information may include your name and email address and depending on your privacy settings, additional details about you, so please review the privacy controls on the applicable service to set how much information you want to share with us.
+- Social and professional networking sites – If you register or login to our websites or services using social media (e.g., LinkedIn, Google, or Twitter) to authenticate your identity and connect your social media login information with us, we collect information or content required for the registration or login that you permitted your social media provider to share with us.
+That information may include your name and email address and depending on your privacy settings, additional details about you.
+Accordingly, we kindly ask you to review the privacy controls on the applicable service to define the amount of information you wish to share with us.